Education (B.A.)

 https://cola.unh.edu/education/program/ba/education

 The Education major offers opportunities to integrate knowledge and research methodologies from several academic disciplines and field sites into a focused examination of the interdisciplinary field of education.
-The four-year Education major is designed for students who seek a rich understanding of education grounded in science, the arts and the humanities.
-The principles of equity, diversity and inclusion are woven throughout every course and clinical experience.
+The four-year Education major is designed for students who seek a rich understanding of education grounded in science, the arts, and the humanities.
+The principles of equity, diversity, and inclusion are integral to many courses and experiences.

-The goal of the program is to graduate civically, globally and intellectually engaged students who understand the complexities of education, are capable of analyzing and evaluating complex problems influencing education from a variety of disciplinary perspectives, and are committed to becoming community teachers — teachers who are leaders and role-models in the communities in which they teach.
-Program graduates will be prepared for present and future challenges as well as for a wide range of employment opportunities in educational and professional settings engaged in educational policy, community-based education and educational advocacy.
+The goal of the program is to graduate civically, globally, and intellectually engaged students who understand the complexities of education, are capable of analyzing and evaluating complex problems influencing education from a variety of disciplinary perspectives, and are committed to becoming leaders and role models in the communities in which they work.
+Program graduates will be prepared for present and future challenges as well as for a wide range of employment opportunities in educational and professional settings engaged in educational policy, community-based education, and educational advocacy.

 Degree Requirements